Prisoners of Gravity: Availability

 In the 1990s, the series premiered with select episodes from Season 2 onward being broadcast in the United States on PBS, and in Canada on the sci-fi specialty channel Space (which producer Mark Askwith had gone on to develop and continues to helm) and on Discovery Channel Canada.

 Due to contractual restrictions made with interviewees at the time of the show's production, there is no commercial release on video or DVD.
 In 2011, TVOntario posted several episodes from the series in a lower resolution in their public archives.
-In addition, many episodes (bar the first series) are available for viewing by appointment at The Merril Collection of Science Fiction, Speculation and Fantasy public library located in downtown Toronto, Canada.
+In addition, many episodes (bar the first series) are at The Merril Collection of Science Fiction, Speculation and Fantasy public library located in downtown Toronto, Canada.
 The Merril Collection's tapes are reputed to be Askwith's own, donated to the collection for preservation.
 Interview clips from the show are also included with the CD-ROM in newer editions of The Encyclopedia of Science Fiction by John Clute.